nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a person in the list
-2. AddressBook adds the person
+2. Socius adds the person

 Use case ends.